HMS Spartan (1806): Napoleonic Wars

 In 1810, Spartan was operating off Naples and there fought an inconclusive engagement against a much larger Neapolitan squadron on 3 May, for which Brenton was highly rewarded.

 War of 1812

+The Spartan had been in North America, since departing Portsmouth on 25 July 1811.
 In 1811, Brenton's brother Edward Pelham Brenton took command and operated off the American Eastern Seaboard during the War of 1812, attacking shipping off Cape Sable but otherwise having little success against American merchant ships.

 In July 1812, Spartan and captured three American vessels: